moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Background images

-###### Background image
+###### General background image

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
+Please note: This will not interfere with the setting "theme_boost_union | loginbackgroundimage" which means that the pictures uploaded here will be shown on all pages except the login page.

+##### Login page background images

-###### Login background image
+###### Login page background images

 This setting is already available in the Moodle core theme Boost.
-For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
+However, in Boost Union you can not only add one but up to 25 files as a background image for the login page.
+One of these images will be picked randomly and shown when the user visits the login page.

+###### Display text for login background images

+With this optional setting you can add text, e.g. a copyright notice to your uploaded login background images.
+Each line consists of the file identifier (the file name) and the text that should be displayed, separated by a pipe character.
+Each declaration needs to be written in a new line.

+For example:
+``background-image-1.jpg|Copyright: CC0|dark``

+As text color, you can use the values "dark" or "light".

+You can declare texts for a arbitrary amount of your uploaded login background images.
+The texts will be added only to those images that match their filename with the identifier declared in this setting.

 ##### Brand colors